Pandapip1/CaptainMod/README.md

 # CaptainMod

 Pandapip1's captain mod adds a new role, the captain, that can call a meeting from anywhere and can zoom out.
 Idea borrowed from Bakpak and Launchpad.
-If you want to play this mod, don't want bugs, and want more features, use Launchpad instead.
+If you want to play this mod, don't want bugs, and want more features, use Launchpad instead: http://discord.gg/allofus.
 This is more a reference for other modders.

 Download the mod here: https://github.com/Pandapip1/CaptainMod/raw/main/Pandapip1s_Captain_Mod-2020.12.9s.dll